Parasites of the Past - Changes in Anisakid burden in Puget Sound

 Individual Roles in Bubble-net Feeding Humpback Whales

 My Masters research focused on what individual humpbacks do in group bubble-net feeding events.
 Bubble-net feeding is a seemingly cooperative behavior in which humpbacks work together to herd prey to the surface using bubbles expelled from their blowholes.
 My research compared the behaviors of humpbacks tagged performing this feeding technique in groups in three habitats-- the Gulf of Maine, Southeast Alaska, and the Antarctic Peninsula.
 I found that humpbacks tend to take on different roles within a feeding group to accomplish the collective goal of prey capture.
 Watch this video of my methods and findings.
+My published findings were featured as the cover article in Marine Mammal Science's July 2022 issue, and you can read it here.
 My entire Masters thesis, if you'd like to dive in deep, can be found here via the Oregon State University Library.